soedinglab/metaeuk/README.md

       CXX="$(brew --prefix)/bin/g++-8" cmake -DCMAKE_BUILD_TYPE=RELEASE -DCMAKE_INSTALL_PREFIX=. ..

 ## Hardware requirements
-MetaEuk needs roughly 1 byte of memory per residue to work efficiently.
 MetaEuk will scale its memory consumption based on the available main memory of the machine.
 MetaEuk needs a CPU with at least the SSE4.1 instruction set to run.